emaesen/vue-feathers-productivity-app/README.md

     - [ ] the logged-in user can access only their own reminders
     - [ ] when user logs out, their reminders data are cleared from store
     - [ ] changes in one browser are immediately reflected in another
-    - [ ] a reminder has date, time, recurring properties
+    - [ ] a reminder has text, date, time, recurring properties
       - [ ] has countdown when end time is close
 - [ ] **services**
   - [ ] > Reminders service